globaldev/integrate/README.md

 Integrate follows [Enterprise Integration Patterns][eai-patterns].

+### Messages

+A Message is a generic container for data consisting of a payload and headers that Message Producers and Message Consumers share over a Channel.

 ### Channels

-Use channels to connect components, where one component writes information to the channel and the other one reads that information from the channel.
+Use a Channel to decouple Message Producers from Message Consumers.

-### Messages
+### Routers

-A message is a data record that components share over a channel.
+Use a Router to route a Message to a Channel based upon that Message's payload or headers.

 ### Transformers

-#### Content Enricher

-Use a Content Enricher to access an external data source in order to augment a message with missing information.

-#### Content Filter

-Use a Content Filter to remove unimportant data items from a message leaving only important items or to simplify the structure of a message.
+A Transformer allows loose-coupling of Message Producers and Message Consumers in a Workflow.
+Transformers can be added between Message Producers and Message Consumers so that those Components need not know what is expected by the next Component in a workflow.

 ### Endpoints

-Use an Endpoint to connect a workflow to a messaging channel so that it can send and receive messages.
+Use an Endpoint to connect the various messaging Components to Channels.

 ## Licence